5 Examples of Tort Liability

 5. Property Damage

-Property damage liability occurs when someone’s negligent or intentional actions cause harm to another person’s property.
+Property damage liability occurs when someone’s carelessness or intentional actions cause harm to another person’s property.
 Whether it’s damage to a home, vehicle, or other personal belongings, victims may be entitled to compensation to cover repair or replacement costs.
 Property damage claims hold individuals or businesses accountable for the harm caused by their actions or negligence.

 Example 1: Vehicle Damage from an Accident

 One of the most common types of property damage claims arises from car accidents.
-If a negligent driver causes a collision, they are responsible for the cost of repairing or replacing the damaged vehicle.
+If a careless driver causes a collision, they are responsible for the cost of repairing or replacing the damaged vehicle.
 In some cases, the victim may also be entitled to compensation for any personal items damaged in the crash, such as electronics or valuables left in the car.

 Example 2: Damage to a Home Due to Construction Negligence